jgavinray/ansible-pxe/README.md

 # ansible-personal

-Run this locally so you can set stuff up
+Run this locally so you can set stuff up.
+Download and extract https://github.com/dw/mitogen/archive/master.zip into the /opt directory

 ### Setup Raspberry Pis